 White House limits travel to US from Brazil due to coronavirus

-WASHINGTON: The White House announced on Sunday (May 24) that it is prohibiting foreigners from travelling to the United States if they had been in Brazil in the last two weeks, two days after the South American nation became the world No. 2 hot spot for coronavirus cases.
+WASHINGTON, DC: The White House on Sunday (May 24) said it was prohibiting most non-US citizens from travelling to the United States if they had been in Brazil in the last two weeks, two days after the South American nation became the world No. 2 hot spot for coronavirus cases.

-White House Press Secretary Kayleigh McEnany said the new restrictions would help ensure foreign nationals do not bring additional infections to the US, but would not apply to the flow of commerce between the new countries.
+White House Press Secretary Kayleigh McEnany said the new restrictions would help ensure foreign nationals do not bring additional infections to the United States, but would not apply to the flow of commerce between the two countries.

+National security adviser Robert O'Brien earlier on Sunday told CBS' Face the Nation he hoped the move could be reconsidered at some point.

+"We hope that'll be temporary, but because of the situation in Brazil, we're going to take every step necessary to protect the American people," O'Brien said.

-Brazil became the world No. 2 hot spot for coronavirus cases on Friday, second only to the United States, and now has over 347,000 people infected by the virus, the Health Ministry said.
+Brazil on Friday surpassed Russia to become the world No. 2 hot spot for coronavirus cases, second only to the United States, and now has over 347,000 people infected by the virus, the Health Ministry said.

 READ: COVID-19: Released tape of Brazil cabinet meeting triggers outcry

+US President Donald Trump said on Tuesday he was considering imposing a ban on travel from Brazil.

 "I don’t want people coming over here and infecting our people.
 I don’t want people over there sick either.
 We’re helping Brazil with ventilators ...
-Brazil is having some trouble, no question about it," US President Donald Trump told reporters at the White House.
+Brazil is having some trouble, no question about it," Trump told reporters at the White House.

+O'Brien said the United States will look at restrictions for other countries in the Southern Hemisphere on a country-by-country basis.

-Trump suspended entry of most travellers from China, where the outbreak began, in January.
+Trump suspended entry for most travellers from China, where the outbreak began, in January.
 In early March, he imposed travel restrictions on people coming from Europe.

+The new restrictions bar most non-US citizens who have visited Brazil within the past 14 days.
+Green card holders, close relatives of US citizens and flight crew members, among select others, would be exempt.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments